peridio/docs/src/docs/reference/members.md

   <title>Ref | Members</title>
 </head>

-A Member represents a person's access to an Account.
+A member represents a person's access to an account.

-## Attributes

-**status**

-A finite set of states a Member can be in.

-- `invited` - The Member has not yet accepted the invite to the Account.
-- `active` - The Member as accepted an invite to the Account.
-- `deactivated` - The Member is not able to interact in any way with the Account.
+When a member is created it is associated with a new authentication identity.
+The created authentication identity is given the authorization role choosen during invitation.